-Caroline obtained Cum Laude her Bachelor and Master’s degree at the Royal Conservatory and the Dutch National Opera Academy, studying with Gerda van Zelm and Barbara Pearson.
+Caroline obtained Cum Laude her Bachelor and Master’s degree at the Royal Conservatory and the Dutch National Opera Academy, studying with Gerda van Zelm.
 After her studies she became a member of the CNIPAL-ensemble for the 2010‐2011 season.
-Caroline had lessons with Gemma Visser, Gerda van Zelm, Laurence Dale and Sylvia Sass.
+Caroline currently works with Laurence Dale and Ira Siff.

 In 2009, she was awarded the “Prix du CNIPAL” at the “Concours International dʹOpéra de Marseille “.

 In Februari 2011 she made her official debut at De Nederlandse Opera (Dutch National Opera) in Amsterdam, as the Second Angel in Peter-Jan Wageman’s “Legende”.
 Conducted by Reinbert de Leeuw and directed by Marcel Sijm.
 In 2010 she performed the very small part of First old woman in ‘’A Dog’s Heart”, by A. Raskatov directed by Simon McBurney, at the same company.
 In 2013 she returned at DNO, performing the Pale Lady in Prokovjev’s “The Gambler”, directed by Andrea Breth, with Mark Albrecht conducting.